 Your healthcare team will be there every step of the way, from planning and pre-conception advice, to post-natal care.
 Make sure you’re prepared by finding out everything you need to know on diabetes and pregnancy.

 Remember, be in the know during and between appointments.
-That way, you’ll reduce your risk of developing serious complications and keep living a healthy life with diabetes.
+This will help you reduce your risk of developing serious complications, so you can keep living a healthy life with diabetes.